AGENTS

 * Configure shared defaults in [`extension.config.js`](/docs/features/extension-configuration).

-* Review supported targets in [browsers available](/docs/browsers/browsers-available).
+* Review supported targets in [Browsers available](/docs/browsers/browsers-available).

 # Create command to scaffold extension projects